deathserver23/MeXE402_Midterm_Reyes_Del-Castillo/README.md

 # 🔭Project Objectives
 Objective for Linear Regression
+  - Performing Data Cleaning to ensure the dataset consistency, handling misssing values and delete unnecessary variables
   - To models the relationships between independent and dependent variable.
   - To choose the suitable the independent variable and it's dependent variable.
   - To test the accuracy of the model in prediction of values.